wkingren/tutorial-forking-pullreq/tutorial-fork-pullreq.md

 - Then click on "Send pull request".
 This will submit your change to the owner of the masterfile, Dr. Garrigus, and he will evaluate your work.

 ## Done!
+- You have forked a repository, made changes, and contributed to a document!
+- This is technology you can use to collaborate with other historians and/or teachers for writing, collecting data, or even programming.